 This topic will focus on the treatment of primary open-angle glaucoma, where the etiology is unknown.
 Treatment of known causes (eg, uveitis, trauma, glucocorticoid therapy), in addition to lowering IOP, should be considered in patients with secondary open-angle glaucoma.
 (See "Uveitis: Treatment" and "Major side effects of systemic glucocorticoids", section on 'Eye'.)

 Glaucoma in children, angle-closure glaucoma, and epidemiology and diagnosis of open-angle glaucoma are discussed elsewhere.
 (See "Overview of glaucoma in infants and children" and "Angle-closure glaucoma" and "Open-angle glaucoma: Epidemiology, clinical presentation, and diagnosis".)

 GOALS OF THERAPY

 Lowering intraocular pressure (IOP) has been shown to reduce the risk of glaucomatous progression of visual field loss and/or optic disc changes and is the primary goal of therapy [2,3].
-In a meta-analysis of two randomized trials of patients with open-angle glaucoma, those randomly assigned to IOP lowering treatment were less likely to have progression of visual field and/or optic disc deterioration compared to those randomly assigned to placebo (HR 0.65, 95% CI 0.49-0.87) .
+In a meta-analysis of two randomized trials of patients with open-angle glaucoma, those randomly assigned to IOP-lowering treatment were less likely to have progression of visual field and/or optic disc deterioration compared with those randomly assigned to placebo (hazard ratio [HR] 0.65, 95% CI 0.49-0.87) .